Research

 The Deep Regression Bayesian Network and Its Applications: Probabilistic Deep Learning for Computer Vision

-Siqi Nie, Meng Zheng, Qiang Ji
+Meng Zheng, Qiang Ji

 IEEE Signal Processing Magazine, 2018